 • Latin America

 • China and Japan

 • Near East

-At least one of your minor fields must have its primary focus on a geographical region different from that of the major field.
-With this restriction, you may petition the Graduate Studies Committee for a minor field or fields not listed in the official list if the prospective field advisor agrees and your Advisory Committee approves.
+One of the two minor fields can be complementary to the dissertation field; the second minor field must be distinct geographically, chronologically, and/or thematically from the major field.
+With that restriction, you may petition the Graduate Studies Committee for a minor field or fields not listed in the official list if the prospective field advisor agrees and your Advisory Committee approves.
 Additionally, if your major field embraces separate regions or is conventionally divided into separate fields (such as Ancient or Medieval/Renaissance), it may be subdivided into two (and only two) separate fields.
-With the approval of your Advisory Committee and the Graduate Studies Committee, you may take one field in another department or devise an interdisciplinary field, including courses from at least two departments.
+With the approval of your Advisory Committee and the Graduate Studies Committee, you may take one field in another department or devise an interdisciplinary field.
 In rare instances, if you can demonstrate a compelling reason, the Graduate Studies Committee may waive the geographical requirement.

 If you wish to write your dissertation on a field outside of our normal dissertation fields, you should consider applying to a university with a specialization that matches your interests.
 However, it is sometimes possible to write a dissertation outside of our dissertation fields if a potential faculty dissertation advisor agrees to direct you.
 This will usually require obtaining a second qualified major field examiner outside of the department or university.
 You and your advisor must also petition the Graduate Studies Committee in order to get approval for a non-standard dissertation field.
 In your petition, you should make clear how you intend to compensate for the lack of departmental faculty in your field.